bjerva/bjerva.github.io/index.md

 layout: default
 ---

+# I do not update this site
+For up-to-date information, please see <a href="https://vbn.aau.dk/en/persons/jbjerva">my official AAU website</a>: https://vbn.aau.dk/en/persons/jbjerva

 # Research Profile

-I'm an Associate Professor affiliated with the <a href="https://www.cs.aau.dk/research/Data-Knowledge-and-Web-Engineering/">Data, Knowledge, and Web Engineering (DKW)</a> research group at the Department of Computer Science, Aalborg University (Campus Copenhagen).
+I'm a Full Professor affiliated with the <a href="https://www.cs.aau.dk/research/Data-Knowledge-and-Web-Engineering/">Data, Knowledge, and Web Engineering (DKW)</a> research group at the Department of Computer Science, Aalborg University (Campus Copenhagen).
  Before this, I was a tenure-track assistant professor for just under a year in the same group.
 I'm currently the team lead for the Copenhagen branch of the Department of Computer Science, and a member of <i><a href="http://www.youngacademy.dk/">Det Unge Akademi</a></i> (the Young Royal Danish Academy of Sciences and Letters).
 I spent three years as a postdoctoral researcher working with <a href="http://isabelleaugenstein.github.io/">Isabelle Augenstein</a> in <a href="https://copenlu.github.io">CopeNLU</a>, one of the NLP groups at the Department of Computer Science, University of Copenhagen.